leopold-weidner/DBDIpy/README.md

 The following tutorial showcases an ordinary data analysis workflow by going through all functions of DBDIpy from loading data until visualization of correlation results.
 Therefore, we supplied a demo dataset which is publicly available [here](https://doi.org/10.5281/zenodo.7221089).

-The demo data is from an experiments where wheat bread was roasted for 20 min and monitored by DBDI coupled to FT-ICR-MS. It consits of 500 randomly selected features.
+The demo data is from an experiments where wheat bread was roasted for 20 min and monitored by DBDI coupled to FT-ICR-MS. It consists of 500 randomly selected features.

 ![bitmap](https://user-images.githubusercontent.com/81673643/198022057-8b5da4b9-f6bd-43b7-9b6c-32fd119f93a7.png)
 <p align = "center">